-Academy Award nominated Amy Adams, is best known for playing in Disney's "Enchanted" and "American Hustle."
+Academy Award nominated Amy Adams is best known for roles in Disney's "Enchanted" and "Arrival."
 She most recently starred in Tom Ford's "Nocturnal Animals."

 Cameron Diaz (1972)

-Cameron Diaz first made her mark in Hollywood with films like "There's Something About Mary" and "The Mask."
+Cameron Diaz first made her mark in Hollywood with comedies like "There's Something About Mary" and "The Mask."
 She most recently starred alongside Will Smith in "Annie."

 Cate Blanchett (1969)

-This two time Academy Award winning actress is best known for her role in "The Aviator."
+The two time Academy Award winning actress is best known for her role in "The Aviator."
 She has since starred in films like "The Lord of the Rings," "Babel," and "The Curious Case of Benjamin Button."
-Blanchett is currently working on "Ocean's Eight."
+Blanchett will appear as the villain in the November blockbuster "Thor: Ragnarok

 Catherine Zeta-Jones (1969)

-Catherine Zeta-Jones is best known for starring in "Intolerable Cruelty" and "Ocean's Twelve."
-She most recently starred in "Dad's Army," a British war comedy.
+Zeta-Jones is best known for starring in "Intolerable Cruelty" and "Ocean's Twelve."
+She most recently starred as Olivia de Havilland in the FX limited series "Feud."

 Famke Janssen (1964)

 Famke Janssen is best known for playing Jean Grey in the "X-Men" film series.
-She also has a recurring role on "How to Get Away With Murder" alongside Viola Davis.
+Recently she's had a recurring role on the TV series "How to Get Away With Murder" alongside Viola Davis and "The Blacklist"

 Gabrielle Union (1972)

 Gabrielle Union first had her breakthrough role in the cult comedy "Bring it On."
 Since she's starred in films like "Think Like a Man," "Deliver Us From Eva," and "Bad Boys II."
-She even starred on BET's first scripted drama "Being Mary Jane."
+Most recently she's starred on BET's first scripted drama "Being Mary Jane."

 Gwyneth Paltrow (1972)

 Gwyneth Paltrow has been starring in notable Hollywood films since the early 90's and it doesn't look like she's slowing down any time soon.
-She most recently starred in "Spiderman: Homecoming" and will be playing in an upcoming "Avengers" movie.
+She's been a staple of the Marvel Cinematic Universe as Pepper Potts.

 Halle Berry (1966)

-Academy Award winning actress Halle Berry was once one of the highest paid actress in Hollywood.
+Academy Award winning actress Halle Berry was once one of the highest paid actress in Hollywood, and to date is the only black woman to win the Best Actress Oscar.
 She most recently starred in "Kingsman: The Golden Circle."